Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 Final thought

-Port becomes much less intimidating once you stop thinking of it as one drink.
+Port becomes less intimidating once you stop thinking of it as one single type of wine.
 It is really a family of styles, and the label usually tells you which family you are in.

 For beginners, the best path is simple: